brightsparklabs/gradle-docker/README.md

 Builds and tags the images as specified in the configuration block.

+The following command line arguments can be specified when running this task:

+- `imageName`: only build the image in the configuration block with the specified name.
+E.g.

+        gradle buildDockerImages --imageName brightsparklabs/alpha

 The following tags are automatically added in addition to any specified custom
 tags: